How to turn on ransomware protection in Windows 10 & 11

-Controlled Folder Access is a newly integrated feature in Windows Defender.
-As the name suggests, it is designed to protect the system and user added folders from ransomware.
-When enabled, Controlled Folder Access will block applications from accessing the protected folders until Windows Defender deems it safe.
+Controlled Folder Access is a newly added feature in Windows Defender.
+As the name suggests, it protects the system and user-added folders from ransomware.
+Controlled Folder Access will block applications from accessing the protected folders until Windows Defender deems it safe.

-Of course, there will be times when Windows Defender might block a legitimate application from accessing the protected folder.
+Of course, there will be times when Windows Defender might block a legitimate application from accessing a protected folder.

 In those cases, you can instruct Windows Defender to allow the application by adding it to the allowed apps list.

-3. Toggle the switch under Controlled Folder Access to “On” position.
+Toggle the switch under Controlled Folder Access to the “On” position.
 This action will turn on ransomware protection.

-As soon as you toggle the switch, ransomware protection is enabled in Windows 10.
+As soon as you toggle the switch, ransomware protection is enabled in Windows 10 and 11.

 Protect Folders Against Ransomware

-Following the same procedure, you can add as many folders as you want in the ransomware protection list.
+Following the same procedure, you can add as many folders as you want to the ransomware protection list.

-From this point forward, applications cannot access the protected folders until Windows Defender deems it safe or you manually allow.
-Every time an app is blocked from accessing a protected folder, Windows will display a notification letting you know the same.
+From this point forward, applications cannot access the protected folders until Windows Defender deems it safe or you manually allow it.
+Whenever an app is blocked from accessing a protected folder, Windows will display a notification letting you know the same.

-If you ever want to, you can remove the folder from protected access by selecting it and clicking on the “Remove” button.
+If you ever want to, you can remove the folder from secure access by selecting it and clicking on the “Remove” button.

 1. Go back to the Ransomware Protection screen and click on the “Allow an app through Controlled Folder Access” link.

-2. Here, click on the “Add an allowed app” button.
+2. Click on the “Add an allowed app” button.

 3. You will see two options.
-If the application you are trying to add has just been blocked then select the “Recently blocked apps” option.
+If the application you are trying to add has just been blocked, select the “Recently blocked apps” option.

-4. Now, click on the “+” button next to the application.
+4. Click the “+” button next to the application.

 5. It will be added to the allowed apps list.

 7. If the app is not in the recent apps list, you can add it manually by browsing for it.
-To do that, click on the “Add an allow app” button and then click on the “Browse all apps” button.
+To do that, click on the “Add an allow app” button and the “Browse all apps” button.

-8. Browse for application’s exe file, select it and click on the “Open” button.
+8. Browse for the application’s exe file, select it and click on the “Open” button.

 9. The target application will be instantly added to the allowed apps list.

-Once the app has been added, it can access the protected folders without any restrictions.
+Once the app has been added, it can access the protected folders without restrictions.

-You can add as many apps you want to the allowed apps list.
-Unless it is absolutely necessary, don’t give apps access to the protected folders.
-Also, keep in mind is that an app in the allowed list can access all the protected folders in Controlled Folder Access.
+You can add as many apps as you want to the allowed apps list.
+Unless necessary, don’t give apps access to the protected folders.
+Also, remember that an app in the allowed list can access all the protected folders in the Controlled Folder Access list.

 That is all there is to do.
-It is that simple to enable and configure ransomware protection in Windows 10.
+It is that simple to enable and configure ransomware protection in Windows 10 and 11.